-- (c) Experience gains: Experience gains represent the change in the pension obligation due to the difference between expected experience and actual results.
-During 2018, there were no experience gains (2017 \$nil). - (d) Sensitivity analysis: The discount rate used to estimate the present value of pension obligations has a significant effect on the pension obligation at the end of the year.
-As of December 31, 2018, a decrease of 100 basis points in the discount rate would have increased the pension obligation by \$791,200 (2017 \$779,800). - (e) Funding valuation assets: The financial position of the Plan on a funding basis is determined by deducting the funding valuation actuarial liabilities from the funding valuation asset value.
+(c) Experience gains: Experience gains represent the change in the pension obligation due to the difference between expected experience and actual results.
+During 2020, experience gains were nil (2019 - \$65,200).

+(d) Sensitivity analysis: The discount rate used to estimate the present value of pension obligations has a significant effect on the pension obligation at the end of the year.
+As of December 31, 2020, a decrease of 100 basis points in the discount rate would have increased the pension obligation by \$851,600 (2019 - \$797,400).

+(e) Funding valuation assets: The financial position of the Plan on a funding basis is determined by deducting the funding valuation actuarial liabilities from the funding valuation asset value.